 1. To rebuild a relationship, both parties need to invest in doing so

-If one party has not reached the decision, or realisation that they want to work at rebuilding the relationship, then there are some steps, strategies and considerations that may need to be taken before you continue to commit to this relationship.
-Afterall a relationship takes two people.
+If one party has not reached the decision, or realization that they want to work at rebuilding the relationship, then there are some steps and strategies that may need to be taken into consideration before you continue to commit to this relationship.
+After all a relationship takes two people.

 2. Change your past habits

-After you’ve jointly taken the decision that you are both still committed to your relationship.
+After you’ve jointly made the decision that you are both still committed to your relationship.
 You’ll both need to work hard at changing some of your past habits.

 There’s no doubt that if your relationship needs to be rebuilt, you will be experiencing sensations of blame, guilt, and lack in some way.
 Such as a lack of trust, a lack of intimacy, lack of conversation, and then all of the blame and guilt that will accompany the lack of either party.